TranquilMarmot/YarnLoom/CONTRIBUTING.md

 #### Releases

-Running `npm run version` in the root of the repo will ask for a new version via lerna.
-This will bump all of the `package.json` files.
+Running `pnpm version` in the root of the repo will ask for a new version.
+This will bump the version in the `loom-extension` `package.json` file.
 This needs to be committed and pushed to the `main` branch.

 ##### Automatic Release